Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 The majority of the pre-requisites can be found by going through the [AWS EMR Getting Started](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html) guide.
-An S3 bucket is needed as Alluxio's Root Under File System.
-If required, this can be reconfigured to be HDFS if needed.
+An S3 bucket is needed as Alluxio's Root Under File System and to serve as the location for the bootstrap script.
+If required, the root UFS can be reconfigured to be HDFS.

 ## Basic Setup